Listen to this morning’s Scripture song – Ephesians 4:32

 “Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.” – (Romans 12:19)

 In chapter 26, we read where David has the opportunity to kill King Saul who had been pursuing David and trying to kill him.
 When a perfect opportunity comes for one of David’s men to put an end to this constant threat against David’s life, David says that he will not put forth his hand against God’s annointed.
-Davis knew that God would take care of the situation.
-We will read in future chapters about the death of Saul, and the coronation of David as the king.
+David knew that God would take care of the situation.
+We will read in future chapters about the death of Saul, and the coronation of David as the king of Judah, and then all of Israel.